infojam-james/jamestest/Bradford-FF/Recommendations.md

 + Data held is not trusted - checking information on ChildView, as a general rule, gets corroborated by data from other sources (e.g. Phase 2 database, Liquid Logic)
 + ChildView's shortcomings have created multiple 'workaround' processes' - related to the previous point, the ongoing requirement to use it creates duplication in data and process terms.
 To quote on FF team member, "ChildView has become a recording system, *not* a monitoring system."
 + Documents cannot be uploaded to the system if it being accessed remotely (e.g. when working from home)

+##Introduce a robust process for conducting triage against Health criteria